rsksmart/web3-events/README.md

 It emits all the events that `ManualEventsEmitter` emits and additionally:

- - `newEvent` (with `EventData` object as payload) - the main event which pass to you a ready to be processed event from Contract.
+ - `newEvent` (with `EventLog` object as payload) - the main event which pass to you a ready to be processed event from Contract.

 #### `GroupEventsEmitter<Events>` class